pantheonscience/pantheonscience.github.io/standards.md

 ### Metadata

 A workflow project is required to provide the following metadata, for version checking and attribute searching.
-This metadata is included in a `pantheon/pantheon.yml` file in the project repository.
+This metadata is included in a `pantheon.yml` file in the workflow repository.
+Pantheon projects may add additional metadata, but that metadata will be ignored by Pantheon-level workflows.

 ```
 pantheon: